bolotnikov/gamedevland/docs/pixi_project_template.md

   }
 }
 ```
 </details>
+Config contains project settings and dependencies.
 Main dependencies are:

 - [gsap](https://greensock.com/gsap/) for animations
 - [pixi](https://pixijs.com/) for rendering
 - [webpack](https://webpack.js.org/) and [babel](https://babeljs.io/) for build

-### 1.3.
-Project structure
+### 1.3 Project structure

 * `webpack/` - build scripts
-* `src/scripts/system` - common system code, the same for all games
+* `src/scripts/system/` - common system code, the same for all games
-* `src/scripts/game` - code of the game itself, unique for each project
+* `src/scripts/game/` - code of the game itself, unique for each project
-* `src/sounds` - sounds
+* `src/sounds/` - audio assets
-* `src/sprites` - sprites
+* `src/sprites/` - images assets

 ### 1.4 Commands
-Installing dependencies from package.json
+Installing dependencies from `package.json`

 ``` bash
 npm i
 ```

-As you can see in the scripts block in package.json, we have 2 ways to run webpack: build and start.
+As you can see in the scripts block in `package.json`, we have 2 ways to run webpack: build and start.

 ``` bash
 npm start